deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 > </details>

-> Table 1 presents the Needle-in-a-Haystack results of seven base models across various methods, showing the impact of different training context window sizes on the performance.
+> Table 1 presents the Needle-in-a-Haystack results of seven base models across various methods, showing the impact of different training context window sizes and methods on performance.

 {{< table-caption >}}